 - Graduation from the DNP program is expected within 2-3 years after MS graduation but not later than 5 years.

-The DNP portion of the program is 33 credits, and both full time and part time courses of study are available.
+The DNP portion of the program is 33 credits, and both full time and part time degree pathways are available.
 After completing all MS courses, the MS degree will be awarded and graduates will be eligible to sit for the national boards.
-View sample course of study and course descriptions.
+View the Degree Pathway (pdf).